Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Perspectives for AI policy

-\textbf{Strengthening the intersection of explainability and contestability in legal instruments and trustworthy AI governance.} In the interviews, a consensus emerged that contestability allows individuals to exercise control over AI usage by public institutions and that is based on information embodied by explainability.
-While individual action was seen as a way to assess the acceptability of specific decisions, collective action was considered more suitable for challenging the system's overall suitability.
-Legal research suggests that the optimal governance scheme combines indirect control (by a regulation authority) and direct oversight (by decision subjects who appeal decisions and get redress, also called ``democratic control''~\cite{bogiatzis-gibbons_2024}) \cite{graham2003principles, smuha2021beyond, wachter2024limitations}.
-We find that this direct oversight by decision subjects through contestability mechanisms is both (i) considered positively by AI regulation experts and (ii) not very familiar to them when it comes to concrete ways to implement it, possibly due to its absence in regulatory instruments like the EU AI Act.
-The equilibrium between indirect and direct control over public AI thus should be reconsidered, e.g., by giving more place to direct control using non-judicial contestation means.
+In the interviews, a consensus emerged that contestability allows individuals to exercise control over AI usage by public institutions, and that it is based on information embodied by explainability.
+While individual action was seen as a way to assess the acceptability of specific decisions, collective action was considered more appropriate for challenging the system's overall suitability.
+Legal research suggests that the optimal governance scheme combines indirect control (by a regulation authority) and direct oversight (by decision subjects who appeal decisions and get redress, also called ``democratic control''~\cite{bogiatzis-gibbons_2024})~\cite{graham2003principles, smuha2021beyond, wachter2024limitations}.
+We find that this direct oversight by decision subjects through contestability mechanisms is both (i) considered positively by AI regulation experts and (ii) not very familiar to them when it comes to concrete ways to implement it.
+The equilibrium between indirect and direct control over public AI should thus be reconsidered, e.g., by giving more place to direct control using non-judicial contestation means.
 This can be supported by providing explanations that disclose the purpose of an AI system's development and deployment (normative) rather than merely describing its workings (descriptive)~\cite{bogiatzis-gibbons_2024}.
 Public institutions should thus ensure that provided explanations are relevant and aligned with the recipient's goals and level of knowledge~\cite{cobbe2021reviewable, norval2022disclosure} by considering which kind of contestation they enable~\cite{selbst_meaningful_2017}.
-Further, public institutions can engage with the regulation ecosystem (e.g., AI Office, standardization bodies) to receive support in the alignment between regulatory intent of explainability and contestability and their implementation~\cite{prifti_regulation_2024}.
+Further, public institutions can engage with the regulation ecosystem (e.g., AI Office, standardization bodies) to receive support in the alignment between the regulatory intent of explainability and contestability and their implementation~\cite{prifti_regulation_2024}.